arnaud-ma/Cubiomes.jl/README.md

 1. The seed is exactly the same as in Minecraft.
 It can be any string or integer.
 2. We create a `Noise` object, that is mandatory to generate the biomes.
 3. We create a `MCMap` object, that will store the biomes.
 It can be 2D or 3D (depending if the y coordinate is provided or not).
 Biomes are stored as enum values.
 You can access to it with the exact same coordinates as in Minecraft (e.g. `mc_map[0, 0, 0]` will give you the biome at the origin of the world).
 At the moment of the code, the map is full of `BIOME_NONE` values because we did not generate the biomes yet.
 4. We generate the biomes with the `gen_biomes!` function.
 It will fill the `MCMap` with the biomes.
 The last argument is the scale of the biomes, i.e. how many blocks in the world correspond to one biome value in the map.
 For example, with a scale of 1, one biome value in the map corresponds to one block in the world.
-The only supported values for `scale` are 1, 5, 16, 64.
-Note the use of `Val(1)` instead of `1` that is mandatory so that Julia knows what algorithm to use for this specific scale of 1.
+The only supported values are `📏"1:1"`, `📏"1:4"`, `📏"1:16"` and `📏"1:64"`.
+The symbol name is ":straight_ruler:".
 5. We can visualize a 2D slice of the map with `plot`.
 The colors are the same as in Minecraft, so you can easily recognize the biomes.

 ## Contributing